 - Your regular GP and GP Practice

 Recording your GP and GP Practice is essential to keep your regular GP in the picture.
-We send your clinical note to your GP via secure system after your visit.
+We send your clinical note to your GP via secure electronic messaging, after your visit.
 You can choose not to have any correspondence sent to your GP, however you must understand that choosing to do so could potentially affect your care.
-If you do not wish for any correspondence with your GP, please inform our receptionist or your Doctor at the time of your visit.
+If you do not wish for any correspondence being sent to your GP, please inform our receptionist or your Doctor at the time of your visit.

 DURING YOUR VISIT

 - Social history (e.g. conditions that run in the family)